openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 In rare case it could help to empty the bluetooth cache and/or reset all network connections via the system menu.
 This removes all connected bluetooth devices which may help to setup a proper bluetooth connection.
-That procedure is save as the started sensor is remembered by the patched LibreLink app.
+That procedure is safe as the started sensor is remembered by the patched LibreLink app.
 Nothing additional has to be done here.
 Simply wait for the patched app to connect to the sensor.